knwankpa/user-access-audit-dashboard/mini_project_plan.md

 Populate the tables with fictional data for ~25–50 users across departments like *Finance*, *HR*, *IT*, *Sales* and *Compliance*.
 Assign a mix of `High`, `Medium` and `Low` access roles across systems such as *Financial System*, *HR System* and *IT Admin*.
 You can write a SQL script or use Python to generate the data.

-> **Tip:** Dataquest suggests choosing projects that align with your interests and that demonstrate a breadth of skills such as data cleaning, complex joins and reporting【364304039507579†L56-L74】.
-Designing this schema yourself showcases data modelling and ensures the dataset contains the elements you need【480319488411087†L10-L19】.

 ## 3. Write SQL queries